 Germany and Egypt have long maintained close and diverse relations.
 Germany is continuing its efforts to help Egypt build a modern, democratic state.
-The Federal Government is watching the human rights situation in Egypt closely, with the overall policy aim being to maintain long-term stability.
+The Federal Government is watching the human rights situation in Egypt closely, the overall policy aim being to maintain long-term stability.

 Project work and migration dialogue